Forgetting in Answer Set Programming -- A Survey: Operators of Forgetting

 \paragraph{SE-Forgetting} Delgrande and Wang \shortcite{DelgrandeW15} introduced SE-Forgetting based on the idea that forgetting an atom from program $P$ is characterized by the set of those SE-consequences, i.e., HT-consequences, of $P$ that do not mention the atoms to be forgotten.
-The notion is defined for disjunctive programs building on an inference system by Wong \shortcite{Wong08} that preserves strong equivalence.
+The notion was defined for disjunctive programs building on an inference system by Wong \shortcite{Wong08} that preserves strong equivalence.
 Given that $\vdash_s$ is the consequence relation of this system, $\Cn_\sign(P)$ is $\{r\in\lang_\sign\mid r \text{ disjunctive}, P\vdash_s r\}$.
 The class is defined by:

 This notion is clearly aligned with the general notion of forgetting by Delgrande \shortcite{Delgrande17} relying on preserving the logical consequences over the remaining language.
-An operator is provided, which is closed for $\classP_{\dis}$, based on computations using resolution, and a prototype implementation is made available.
-It is observed that, though forgetting a single atom results only in a quadratic blow-up in the size of the program, forgetting several atoms yields an exponential blow-up of the resulting program (in the worst case).
-Conflict solving is also revisited based on the framework presented by Eiter and Wang \shortcite{EiterW08}, aiming to provide more intuitive/better solutions, mainly due to the fact that HT-consequences are used in opposite to Semantic Forgetting that merely relies on preserving answer sets.
+An operator was provided, which is closed for $\classP_{\dis}$, based on computations using resolution, and a prototype implementation was made available.
+It was observed that, though forgetting a single atom results only in a quadratic blow-up in the size of the program, forgetting several atoms yields an exponential blow-up of the resulting program (in the worst case).
+Conflict solving was also revisited based on the framework presented by Eiter and Wang \shortcite{EiterW08}, aiming to provide more intuitive/better solutions, mainly due to the fact that HT-consequences were used in opposite to Semantic Forgetting that merely relies on preserving answer sets.

 The following three classes are all based on the same idea introduced by Knorr and Alferes \shortcite{KnorrA14}, i.e., they aim at preserving all the dependencies between atoms not being forgotten in the sense of property \pSP, but taking into consideration that it is not always possible to forget and satisfy \pSP\ \cite{GoncalvesKL-ECAI16}.
-All three appproaches rely on the manipulation of HT-models to ensure that the semantic relations between the remaining atoms are preserved, oriented by the idea to maintain all answer sets from the original program whenever this is possible.
+All three approaches rely on the manipulation of HT-models to ensure that the semantic relations between the remaining atoms are preserved, oriented by the idea to maintain all answer sets from the original program whenever this is possible.

 To ease the reading and to keep the material self-contained, we recall here the necessary notions, adapted from criterion $\Omega$ \cite{GoncalvesKL-ECAI16}, which allows us to determine whether it is possible to forget a set of atoms while satisfying \pSP.